maxpou/maxpou.fr/content/posts/2020/2020-12-11-monorepo-pros-and-cons/index.md

 ## Conclusion

-Overall, I like this monorepo thing.
+Overall, I think a monorepo can be a good thing.

 In our case, it makes our life easier.
-All the packages are a part of the same big application and we're not a thousand of devs working on this project every day.
+All our packages are a part of the same big application and are written in the same language.
+Because they're a part of the same application, they _"communicate between each other"_.
+Also, we're a human-sized team working on it.
-But not all projects and teams are the same.
-Converting all your repos to a single monorepo is not a silver bullet.